stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 --------------------------------------------

 :py:class:`Data` provides some useful attributes for setting specific aspects of the figures.
-Any *get_* and *set_* method of :py:class:`pyplot.Axes` can be read or written as a :py:class:`Data` attribute.
+Any *get_* and *set_* method of :py:class:`matplotlib.pyplot.Axes` or :py:class:`matplotlib.pyplot.Figure` can be read or written as a :py:class:`Data` attribute.

-Internally this is implemented by calling the corresponding method on the current axes of the :py:class:`Data`'s figure.
+Internally this is implemented by calling the corresponding method on the current axes or fgiure of the :py:class:`Data` instance.
 When setting the attribute, lists and tuples will be assumed to contain positional arguments and dictionaries keyword arguments.
 If you want to pass a single tuple, list or dictionary, then you should wrap it in a single element tuple.